 How To Make

 Blend together the base ingredients in a food processor and pour into an 8″ springform cake tin.
 Press down the mixture so it is tightly packed, pushing some mixture up the side of the tin, then place in the refrigerator whilst you make the filling.

 Place the filling ingredients into the food processor (no need to wash bowl or blade) and process until combined.

-Pour the filling onto the base and place in the refrigerator for at least 2 hours to set.
+Pour the filling onto the base and place in the freezer for at least 2 hours to set.